-Let’s work together to be safe around water
+Let’s work together to be safer around water

 SRP partners with local organizations to provide tools and resources that help keep you and your family safe around water.